B61 Institute

-Instytut B61 (B61 Institute) - an international art group belonging to the art & science trend, founded in 2009 in Toruń by the astronomer, curator and populariser of science Jan Świerkowski, supported by the Platon Foundation named after Kuba Rumiński.
+Instytut B61 (B61 Institute) is an international art group belonging to the art and science trend.
+It was founded in 2009 in Toruń by the astronomer, curator and populariser of science Jan Świerkowski, supported by the Platon Foundation named after Kuba Rumiński.
 The B61 Institute is also the name of a fictional research facility where the action of artistic activities takes place.
-The Institute carries out art & science projects (mainly in the field of astronomy) in the form of immersive site-specific performances on the border of theatre, multimedia, happenings, concerts, field games and installation art.
+The Institute carries out art and science projects, mainly in the field of astronomy, in the form of immersive site-specific performances on the border of theatre, multimedia, happenings, concerts, field games and installation art.